June 1, 2018

-Figure 8 Pools is a natural wonders you have to see for yourself.
+Figure 8 Pools is a natural wonder you have to see for yourself.
 The photos are great (yeah, it’s a hashtag: #figure8pools, check out the pics below) but nothing compares to submerging yourself in those crystal ocean pools.
 You’ll be surrounded by the bush, cliffs and infinite sea.

 But where are they and how to get there?